-Hypoglycemia, also known as low blood sugar, is something you may have heard of before, but may not know quite exactly what it is.
+If you get the tremors and feel decidedly tired and grumpy when you haven't eaten for a while, you may just be getting hangry — or you could have hypoglycemia, the technical term for very low blood sugar.
 Although it's most common in people with diabetes, it can occur for other reasons as well, and there are distinct warning signs of hypoglycemia that you can look out for.
 Low blood sugar can cause both short-term and longer-term complications, making it important you know what bodily changes could signify the condition.

-In addition to diabetes, hypoglycemia can be caused by diet, certain medications, hormone or enzyme deficiencies, and more, according to medlineplus.com.
-Discovering signs of hypoglycemia can help you get treated for any underlying medical issues and prevent further damage.
+In addition to diabetes, hypoglycemia can be caused by diet, certain medications, hormone or enzyme deficiencies, and more, according to Harvard Health.
+Discovering signs of hypoglycemia can help you get treated for any underlying medical issues and prevent possible damage.

 If you're feeling off and think your blood sugar might be to blame, watch out for these 11 warning signs that could mean you're hypoglycemic.